s444hi/memeBot/README.md

 # memeBot
-Used Python to create a Discord Meme Bot
+I used Python to create a MemeBot on Discord that responds with memes when prompted with $meme.